araptig/CarND-term3-project2-Semantic-Segmentation/README.md

 ### Introduction
 In this project, the pixels of a road in images are labeled using a Fully Convolutional Network (FCN).

+Requirements for this project are listed in [the rubric](https://review.udacity.com/#!/rubrics/989/view).

 ### Setup
 ##### Frameworks and Packages
 The following tools and envirnoments are used: